INF800/DJANGO/Docker/README.md

-# 01. Install and setup docke
+# 01. Install and setup docker

 In command prompt, `docker` command should work